jpmckinney/multi_mail/README.md

     service.deliver!(message)

+check out the [Mail Gem's Documentation](https://github.com/mikel/mail#usage) for more info on creating Mail messages.

 the deliver! will return an instance of `MultiMail::Sender::Mandrill` in this case.
 If you wish to return the response provided by the provider (in this case Mandrill), you can initialize service using `:return_response` as such:

     service = MultiMail::Sender.new({